Zach Colman (00:03):

 Yeah.
-So, uh, you can find us at chart, sponsorship.com.
+So, uh, you can find us at the chart, sponsorship.com.
 That’s our website and we have a variety of free resources there.
 You can certainly, I’ll send you the link.
 You can link over to the book.
 The book is available on Amazon and apple books, but also we have free resources and we actually created a, uh, free resources page for this shows acts so that beautiful.
-All, all of, all of your listeners, your audience can benefit from sponsorship.
-It’s at charge, sponsorship.com, backslash free stuff, all one word free stuff.
+All, of your listeners, and your audience can benefit from sponsorship.
+It’s at chargesponsorship.com, backslash free stuff, all one-word free stuff.
 So just go over there. all you gotta do is click the link, download we’ve got templates, we’ve got resource directories, all the things that people might need to, to, uh, have more powerful sponsorships.

 Zach Colman (36:27):